coinop-logan/zap-trails/first-writeup.md

 We could reverse the traversal direction, and instead follow zaps backward.
 Build a list of accounts who have zapped you, then find out who zapped them, and so on.
 Then you are asking "where does my money come from?"
 This is something like a shift from a focus on who your content creators are to who your *audience* is.

 Or you could alternate between going forward and backward: who have you zapped?
 Call it A1.
 Who *else* has zapped A1?
-Call it A0.
+Call it A0 - these are "people who like what you liked".
 Now where do zaps from A0 go?
 You start to ask the question "What do people like me value?"
 Further iteration would broaden the definition of "people like me".

-### Algorithms as Customizeable

-Given the above, perhaps users could choose from a drop-down menu of such algorithms.
+Users could choose from a drop-down menu of such algorithms.
 Perhaps they could even modify or create their own.

 Or we could even empower users to explore real-time, following sets of accounts around, so that we no longer talk of "iterating" over a fixed algorithm, but rather moves we can perform to move from one set of users/content to another.